Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 When a hostile creaure ends their turn within your Aura of Protection, you can take a :rsc-r: Reactions to move up to half of your Speed, without provoking Opportunity Attack and make a Ranged weapon attack using a Heavy Archer weapon at the creature.

 You can use this feature a number of time equals to your :ability-cha: Charisma modifier (minimum of once).
-You regain all expended uses whenever you finish a Long Rest.
+You regain all expended uses whenever you finish a **:rest-long: Long Rest**.

 ### Level 20: Hold the Line

 You become an unyielding bulwark, turning aside threats and protecting those within your shielded presence.
 As a **:rsc-b: Bonus Action**{ .rsc }, you gain the following benefits for 10 minutes.
-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Truesight***.
 You gain *Truesight* with a range of 120 feet.